sigsum/key-mgmt/docs/key-management.md

 note of which YubiHSM serial number is provisioned with what.
 Save stdout output to each USB thumb drive as it contains the above secret passphrases.

-If there's already a log server and witness ready to be deployed, transfer the two authentication passphrases by logging in to the respective systems remotely.

 Put backup YubiHSMs and USB thumb drives into tamper-evident bags.
 Populate the private git repository table with initial storage locations and serial numbers.

 Transport the different devices to their distinct storage locations.
 Plug signing-oracle YubiHSMs into their respective networked nodes, or store them in the same physical location as a backup YubiHSM until they are ready to be used.

+Transfer the respective authentication passphrases to nodes that are active.

 Appoint someone to be responsible for following up on routine checks.